ToshioCP/Gtk4-tutorial/src/sec29.src.md

 1. "setup" is emitted to set up GtkListItem object.
 A user sets its child widget in the handler.
 For example, creates a GtkLabel widget and sets the child property of the GtkListItem to it.
-This setting is kept even the GtkListItem instance is recycled (to bind to another item of GListModel).
+This setting is kept even when the GtkListItem instance is recycled (to bind to another item of GListModel).
 2. "bind" is emitted to bind an item in the list model to the widget.
 For example, a user gets the item from "item" property of the GtkListItem instance.
 Then gets the string of the item and sets the label property of the GtkLabel instance with the string.
-This signal is emitted when the GtkListItem is newly created, recycled or some changes has happened to the item of the list.
+This signal is emitted when the GtkListItem is newly created, recycled or some changes have happened to the item of the list.
 3. "unbind" is emitted to unbind an item.
 A user undoes everything done in step 2 in the signal handler.
 If some object are created in step 2, they must be destroyed.